 Throughout the Coronavirus (COVID-19) outbreak, our priority is to protect public health, while providing support and advice to businesses across the Falkirk Council area.

-The Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 provide the legal requirements.
+The Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 provide the legal requirements and will be updated when restrictions change.

 Our Environmental Health and Trading Standards Officers are continuing to make sure that local businesses are complying with legal requirements contained in the Regulations as well as guidance provided for their particular sector.